LAPD Frequently Asked Questions

 A: Visit joinLAPD.com and click on the Apply Now at the top of the screen.
-Fill out the Job Preview Questionnaire (JPQ) and Preliminary Background Application (PBA).
-Print the results and take them with you to take the Written Test.
+Fill out the Online Application.
+Print the Online Application and take it with you the Written Test.
 Click here for dates and times.

 Q: Do I have to live in the City of Los Angeles to join LAPD?

 A: No, but it will help you to become familiar with the City.

 Q: What does it mean to have a background befitting to become a police officer?

 A: Los Angeles Police Department is looking for individuals that demonstrate positive personal and professional growth and consistent adherence to the law.
 Click here to learn more.